 "synopsis" may belong to another edition of this title.

-Artemis Alexiadou is at University of Potsdam.
-Elena Anagnostopoulou is at University of Crete.
-MArtin Everaert is at Utrecht Institute of Linguistics.
+Artemis Alexiadou is with the University of Potsdam.
+Elena Anagnostopoulou is with the University of Crete.
+Martin Everaert is with the University of Utrecht Institute of Linguistics.

 "About this title" may belong to another edition of this title.